uk000/goto/README.md

 The server starts with a bootstrap http listener (given as a command line arg `--port` or as first port in the arg `--ports`, defaults to 8080).
 Additional ports can be opened via command line (arg `--ports`) as well as via listener APIs.
 When startup arg `--ports` is used, the first port in the list is treated as bootstrap port, forced to be an HTTP port, and isn't allowed to be managed via listeners APIs.

-The `listeners APIs` let you manage/open/close arbitrary number of HTTP/TCP/GRPC listeners (except the default bootstrap listener).
+The `listeners APIs` let you manage/open/close arbitrary number of HTTP/HTTPS/TCP/TCP+TLS/GRPC listeners (except the default bootstrap listener that is set as HTTP and cannot be modified).
 The ability to launch and shutdown listeners lets you do some chaos testing.
 All HTTP listener ports respond to the same set of API calls, so any of the HTTP APIs described below as well as runtime traffic proxying can be done via any active HTTP listener.
 Any of the TCP operations described in the TCP section can be performed on any active TCP listener, and any of the GRPC operations can be performed on any GRPC listener.
 The HTTP listeners perform double duty of also acting as GRPC listeners, but listeners explicitly configured as `GRPC` act as `GRPC-only` and don't support HTTP operations.
 See `GRPC` section later in this doc for details on GRPC operations supported by `goto`.

-Adding TLS cert and key for a listener using `/cert` and `/key` API will configure the listener for serving HTTPS traffic when it's opened/reopened.
-An already opened listener can be reopened as a TLS listener by configuring TLS certs for it and calling `/reopen`.
+A listener can be configured to serve TLS traffic over either of the supported protocols via one of the following ways:
+- Use protocol `https` or `tls` to configure a listener to use an auto-generated self-signed cert to serve HTTP or TCP traffic correspondingly.
+The protocol identifiers can also be used with bootstrap listeners.
+Common name of the auto-generated certs is set to `goto.goto`.
+- Use `https` or `tls` protocol identifiers along with `commonName` field to configure a listener to use self-signed cert using the given common name (as opposed to using `goto.goto` in the previous approach)
+- Use APIs `/server/listeners/{port}/cert/auto/{domain}` to get the same effect as above but via an API call.
+The API auto-generates a cert for the listener if not already present, and reopens it in TLS mode.
+The API approach lets you reconfigure an already opened listener to switch to TLS.
+- Use APIs `/server/listeners/{port}/cert/add` and `/server/listeners/{port}/key/add` to add your own cert and key to a listener.
+After invoking these two APIs to upload cert and private key, you must explictly call `/server/listeners/{port}/reopen` to make the listener serve TLS traffic.

 `/server/listeners` API output includes the default startup port for view, but the default port cannot be mutated by other listener APIs.